pocomane/brewed-in-the-apocalypse/bita.md

 Before the first session starts, an ambientation playbook is selected all together and a scenarist is designed.
 You can use one of that included in this manual, or an external one.
-If you want to use an original ambientation, you can refer to the "Your World" playbook included with this manual.
-It practically contains a way to create a custom ambientation playbook.
+If you want to create an original ambientation, you can refer to the "Your World" playbook included with this manual.
 In the rest we will consider that the players and the scenarist choose a standard ambientation playbook.

 The playbook contains a short description of the setting, made of few short sentences about something true in the world.
 Moreover it contains few themes do